-An investment bank special administration may only be commenced by court order, and various different persons may make an application for such an order.
-Applications may only be made where certain grounds are met.
-The relevant details of the investment bank special administration process are set out in the IB Regulations and the Investment Bank Special Administration (England and Wales) Rules 2011 (SI 2011/1301) ("IB Rules").
-This framework generally adopts the approach for bank and building society administration to follow the standard administration process under Schedule B1 to the Insolvency Act to the extent possible.
-Note in particular that the powers of an insolvency practitioner to avoid certain transactions as well as Statutory Insolvency Set-Off are preserved for investment bank special administrations.
+An investment bank special administration may only be commenced by court order, and various different persons may make an application for such an order.59 Applications may only be made where certain grounds are met.60 The relevant details of the investment bank special administration process are set out in the IB Regulations and the Investment Bank Special Administration (Scotland) Rules 2011 (SI 2011/2262) ("IB Rules").
+Unlike the Bank Administration Rules and the BS Administration Rules, the IB Rules sets out the applicable rules in full rather than cross-referring to and modifying the Insolvency (Scotland) Rules 1986.
+However, there are still substantial parallels between the investment bank special administration process and the standard administration process under Schedule B1 to the Insolvency Act.61